-Under the chronic nuisance ordinance, Peoria requires landlords to evict tenants at certain homes that the City deems to be "chronic nuisances," simply because the properties have been the subject of multiple police contacts.
+Under the chronic nuisance ordinance, Peoria required landlords to evict tenants at certain homes that the City deems to be "chronic nuisances," simply because the properties have been the subject of multiple police contacts.
 After an extensive investigation, HOPE found that Peoria does not enforce the ordinance equally at all homes that could be eligible for enforcement under the ordinance's broad terms.
 Rather, HOPE found, Peoria selectively enforces its ordinance against buildings that are located in predominantly African-American communities or have primarily African-American tenants.
 HOPE's investigation also found that crime victims—including survivors of domestic violence, most of whom are women—were regularly targeted for eviction under the ordinance, effectively punishing them for seeking help from the police.

 On May 14, 2018, U.S. District Judge Sara Darrow denied the City's motion to dismiss.
-The case is currently in litigation.

 The Relman Colfax litigation team is assisted by the Shriver Center on Poverty Law as co-counsel.